lanl-ansi/PowerModelsGMD.jl/README.md

 # PowerModelsGMD.jl

-PowerModelsGMD (abbr.
-PMsGMD) is an open-source [Julia](https://julialang.org/) package -- an extension to the [PowerModels](https://github.com/lanl-ansi/PowerModels.jl) platform for power system simulation -- which was specifically designed to evaluate the risks and mitigate the impacts of geomagnetic disturbances (abbr.
-GMDs) and E3 high-altitude electromagnetic pulse (abbr.
-HEMP) events on the electrical grid.
+PowerModelsGMD (PMsGMD) is an open-source [Julia](https://julialang.org/) package - an extension to the [PowerModels](https://github.com/lanl-ansi/PowerModels.jl) platform for power system simulation - which was specifically designed to evaluate the risks and mitigate the impacts of geomagnetic disturbances (GMDs) and E3 high-altitude electromagnetic pulse (HEMP) events on the electrical grid.

 Due to its open-source nature, it is easy to verify and customize its operation to best fit the application circumstances.
 Due to its speed and reliability, it is suitable to be a key component of toolkits that monitor GMD manifestations in real-time, that predict GICs on the electrical grid, that assess risk, that enhance grid resilience by providing aid to system-operators, and that recommend modifications in the network configuration.
 Consequently, PMsGMD is equally useful for both research and industry application.